Paycheck Protection Program: Fraud

-A December 2022 report from the US House Select Subcommittee on the Coronavirus Crisis cited fintech firms and small business lenders such as Blueacorn, Womply, Bluevine, and Kabbage as among those that failed to help prevent fraudulent loans, which Insider suggested may jeopardize participation in future programs.
+A December 2022 report from the US House Select Subcommittee on the Coronavirus Crisis cited fintech firms and small business lenders, such as Blueacorn, Womply, Bluevine, and Kabbage, as among those that failed to help prevent fraudulent loans, which Insider suggested may jeopardize participation in future programs.
 The article cited Bloomberg News reporting that estimated fintechs "handled only 15% of PPP loans overall but accounted for 75% of the fraudulent PPP loans investigated by the Justice Department."

+Ongoing Fraud Investigations and Enforcement

+As of April 2024, the Department of Justice's COVID-19 Fraud Enforcement Task Force (CFETF) reported significant progress in combating fraud related to pandemic relief programs, including the Paycheck Protection Program.
+The task force's efforts have led to criminal charges against more than 3,500 defendants, involving losses exceeding $2 billion.